seleniumbase/seleniumbase-mcp/README.md

 - macOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
 - Windows: `%APPDATA%\Claude\claude_desktop_config.json`

 Restart Claude Desktop.
 You should see a 🔨 tools icon indicating the server(s) connected, with tools like `start_browser`, `navigate`, `click`, etc. available.
-Only keep the entries you actually want — three separate browser-automation servers is a lot if you only need one.
+Only keep the entries you actually want.
+Three separate browser-automation servers is a lot if you only need one.

 ## 4. Connect it to Claude Code

-This repo's `.mcp.json` is checked in and ready to use as-is — no path editing required, because `uv run <name>` resolves this project from `pyproject.toml` in the current directory:
+This repo's `.mcp.json` is checked in and ready to use as-is.
+No path editing is required because `uv run <name>` resolves this project from `pyproject.toml` in the current directory:

 ```json
 {